-But don’t get me wrong.
-Life was not simple.
-I grew up in a housing project and there was danger all around.
+But don’t get me wrong, life was not simple.
+I grew up in public housing and there was danger all around.

 You say it was like living in the movie Goodfellas.

 You learned to move on and stay out of trouble.
-It gave you chutzpah and the ability to strategize.
+Everyone knew everybody.
+There were always lots of characters.

 But you also have a Brooklyn love story.